Course Description

 2024 Student presentations

-These will take place in the last week of class.
-Details will be posted later.
-Students page.
+These will take place in the last two weeks of class.
+Details will be posted later, but see Presentations and Students page.

 Copyright © 2018 Michael Friendly.
 All rights reserved. || lastModified :